paulcruse3/paulcruse3/README.md

 # Hi, I'm Paul Cruse III 👋

 **Software Developer Architect**
-Proficient in JavaScript, Node.js, TypeScript, Python, AWS, GCP, Kubernetes, Serverless, MongoDB, MySQL, Postgres, Neo4j, and currently learning Rust.
+Proficient in creating API-based, cloud-hosted, scalable fullstack web applications.

 ---

 ## 🚀 About Me

 - Architecting and building scalable cloud-native solutions.
-- Experienced in both backend and infrastructure development.
+- Experienced in fronted, backend and infrastructure development.
 - Passionate about open-source and developer tooling.
 - Always learning and exploring new technologies.